WildCodeSchool/orleans-202103-php-project-interim/README.md

 This is a 5 weeks project at the Wild Code School.
 It's a professionnal project based on a symfony website-skeleton with some additional tools to validate code standards.
 Our client: company Student Interim.

-### TODO

-Please note that this is still a work in progress, and as such, some functionnalities are yet to be implemented, such as :

-    [GENERAL] : having a fully responsive website [GENERAL] : having a complete, clear, and clean README [GENERAL] : having customized error pages (401, 404, 500) [GENERAL] : having access to a footer linking to legal mentions

 ### PREREQUISITES